jkulak/git-ninja/README.md

 It comes in handy, when you, for example, unzip an archive in your working tree with many files.
 Git `clean` does not remove directories by default.
 To remove also untracked directories, add `-d` option.

-`$ git clean -i -d` - `-i` stars for interactive, and the command will lead you through the rest of the process.
+`git clean -i -d` - `-i` stars for interactive, and the command will lead you through the rest of the process.

 Remember that you can use it inside on of the directories in the repository, not necessarily in the root directory of the repository.